 Length: 90 feet (27.5 meters)

-Interesting fact: Throat is like an accordion, to help eat more than over a ton of food a day
+Interesting fact: The throat is like an accordion to help eat more than a ton of food a day

 The fin whale is the second largest whale in the Earth’s oceans.
 It can reach 90 feet, only slightly smaller than the blue whale.
 It can be found around the world and lives for around 80-90 years.
 The whale also weighs up to 80 tons.
 They are at risk from ocean noise, vessel strikes, overfishing, and more.
 They were hunted throughout the 19th and 20th centuries.
 NOAA estimates that around 725,000 fin whales were killed in the Southern Hemisphere during this period.
 They are no longer at threat from whaling due to the end of commercial whaling in the 1970s and 1980s.